zzjkf2009/DubinsCurves/README.md

 ## Pipeline
 - The workspace is defined as a 250-by-150 map and there are three obstacles, one rectangle, one circle, one polynomial.
 Those three obstacles are represent by Half-plane and semi-algebraic  models.
-- In simplify the problem, the grid map is reduced dimension from 2D to 1D vector of boolean, the number of total nodes is determined by the user defined resolution (x_resolution,y_resolution).
+- To simplify the problem, the grid map is reduced dimension from 2D to 1D vector of boolean, the number of total nodes is determined by the user defined resolution (x_resolution,y_resolution).
 If the node is occupied (inside the obstacles), then it is marked as false, otherwise, it is true.
-I use the center of the node as a reference to calculate if the center is inside those Half-plane or semi-algebraic  models.
+I use the center of the node as a reference to calculate if the center is inside those Half-plane or semi-algebraic represented obstacle models.
 - After the grid map is created, a Breadth First Search is applied to find the path from start node to goal node.
-- The Cartesian map and path are drawn by OpenCV, and a video is create to demonstrate the path **IN REVERSE ORDER**, which is drawn from *goal node* back to *start node* !!
-And a .gif will be attached result section. (start and goal node will be checked to see if they are valid) -Original Map:
+- The Cartesian map and path are drawn by OpenCV, and a video is create to demonstrate the path **IN REVERSE ORDER**, namely drawn from *goal node* back to *start node* !!
+And a .gif will be attached result section. (start and goal node will be checked to see if they are valid)
+- Original Map:
 ![](https://github.com/zzjkf2009/Breadth_First_Search/blob/master/result/2D_Map.png)

-**Note**
+## Note
-The result of the search may vary depend on which neighbor among 8 neighbors is get searched first, my current first search node is the lower-left.
+- The result of the search may vary depend on which neighbor among 8 neighbors is got searched first, my current first search node is the lower-left. {-1, 0, 1}
+- Both of the following parameters can be defined from the *main.cpp* (1) start and goal positions (2) x and y grid resolution

 ## Prerequisites
 * Ubuntu 16.04